DonDebonair/pelican-bootstrap3/README.md

 * Set the banner image with `BANNER = '/path/to/banner.png'`
 * Set the subtitle text with `BANNER_SUBTITLE = 'This is my subtitle'`
 * By default, the banner is only shown on the index page.
-To display the banner on all pages, set `BANNER_INDEX_ONLY = False`
+To display the banner on all pages, set `BANNER_ALL_PAGES = True`

 ### Sidebar options